 Session attendees will have an opportunity to learn about how to best balance offering “free with a student fee” programs and services with new and innovative programs that may include an additional charge.
 Take a few minutes today to discover why financial sustainability and wellbeing is so important to campus recreation professionals and get good tips on where you can go to learn more about the topic.

-The importance of health coaching for campus rec
+The importance of financial sustainability for campus rec

 Q: From your perspective, why is financial sustainability such an important topic for campus recreation professionals?